Seed-grown Agave utahensis.

 How Cold Hardy is Agave Utahensis?

-Agave utahensis is the northern-most agave species and widely believed to be the most cold hardy, reportedly hardy down to 23c/-9f.
-In many of it’s habitat it spends months under a blanket of snow in sub-freezing temperatures.
+Agave utahensis, commonly called Utah Agave, is the northern-most agave species and widely believed to be the most cold hardy, reportedly hardy down to 23c/-9f.
+In many of it’s habitats it spends months under a blanket of snow in sub-freezing temperatures.
 And it’s been successfully cultivated in places as cold as USDA hardiness zones 5 and 6.
-So if you’re looking for a striking succulent to add to your garden, but you’re concerned about winters, check out how cold hardy agave utahensis is.
+If you’re looking for a succulent to add to your garden, but you’re concerned about winters, check out how cold hardy agave utahensis is.

 Habitat Photo Gallery

 Agave utahensis grows in some of the most spectacular sand and limestone habitats here in the desert southwest.
 Found only in sky islands between 4,000 and 6,500 feet of elevation, just getting to a lot of plants is a challenge of it’s own.
-I spend a lot of time climbing mountains, sweating under the Mojave sun, and battling snow to find new populations and the most interesting individuals I can.
-Check out some of my favorite photos in my habitat photo gallery.
+I spend a lot of time in that habitat—climbing limestone, documenting populations, recording what survives where and why.
+The plants that make it to the ridgelines have been selected by pressure for ten thousand years.
+I'm just paying attention.